Balance territories for college recruiters

 If you don't have access to ArcGIS Pro or an ArcGIS organizational account, see options for software access.

-The project contains a map, with layers representing all high school locations, a major interstate highway, and the county boundary.
+The project contains a map with layers representing public high schools, a major interstate highway, and the county boundary.

 The map also contains a layer named Marion County Block Groups.
-The block group is a geographical unit used by the United States Census Bureau.
+A block group is a geographical unit used by the United States Census Bureau.
 This layer contains two important attributes:

 Note: